 The Corporation's independent registered public accounting firm, Ernst & Young LLP, has audited the effectiveness of the Corporation's internal control over financial reporting as of December 31, 2022, as stated in their report, which is included herein.

-By John P Rielly

-Executive Vice President and Chief Financial Officer
+/s/ John P. Rielly John P. Rielly Executive Vice President and Chief Financial Officer By

 John B. Hess Chief Executive Officer